ringtailsoftware/commy/README.md

     commy /dev/cu.usbmodem1124203 115200

+Commy will try to find available ports which match so connecting to `/dev/ttyUSB0` can be written as:

+    commy USB0 115200

 The status bar at the top shows keyboard shortcuts.
 Press `ctrl-a` then `q`, `\` or `x` to quit.

 Log data received from a device.
 Only received data will be logged, unless local echo is enabled.